tux4kids/Tuxpaint-Android/app/src/main/jni/tuxpaint/docs/gl_ES.UTF-8/README.txt

                               manually.
 (This does not apply to an exported animated GIF.)

-                      Playback in Tux Paint
+                      Reprodución en Tux Paint

                               To play a slideshow within Tux Paint, click the 'Play' button.
 (Note: If you hadn't selected ANY images, then ALL of your saved images will be played in the slideshow!)

-                              During the slideshow, press [Espazo], [Enter]
+                              During the slideshow, press [Espazo], [Intro]
-                              or [Return], or the [Right arrow] — or click the 'Next' button at the lower left — to manually advance to the next slide.
-Press [Left arrow] to go back to the previous slide.
+                              or [Retorno], or the [Frecha cara á dereita] — or click the 'Next' button at the lower left — to manually advance to the next slide.
+Press [Frecha cara arriba] to go back to the previous slide.

                               Press [Escape], or click the 'Back' button at the lower right, to exit the slideshow and